Washington Harbour

-Washington Harbour is a Class-A mixed-use development at 3000 and 3050 K Street, N.W., in Washington, D.C., in the United States.
+Washington Harbour is a Class-A mixed-use development at 3000 and 3050 K Street, N.W., in Washington, D.C., United States.
 The southern edge of the development borders the Potomac River on the Georgetown waterfront.
 Designed by Arthur Cotton Moore, the complex consists of two curved towers and three other buildings attached to them, all in the Postmodern architectural style.
 Completed in 1986, the complex contains luxury condominia, offices, retail space, restaurants, and underground parking.

 Construction of the complex was preceded by a seven-year zoning and legal battle over the future of the Georgetown waterfront.
 This dispute led to the designation and development of a new national park, the Georgetown Waterfront Park.
 A two-year controversy over the design of the complex, which included accusations of malfeasance by a D.C. agency, followed.
 Construction began in November 1981, and was complete in June 1986.
 Critical reception of Washington Harbour was mixed, but the public quickly embraced it.

 Washington Harbour suffered management problems in its first two years, which led to the removal of one of its developers as property manager.
 The complex was sold to local real estate magnate Conrad Cafritz in 1988 in a controversial purchase-like lease agreement.
 Cafritz subsequently sold the property, which passed through the hands of six owners between 1990 and 2013, when it was once again put up for sale.

 Washington Harbour has a first-of-its kind set of floodgates to ward off Potomac River floods.
 In 2011, a failure to use the floodgates properly caused a major flood, leading to a lawsuit and a $30 million renovation.